piglovesyou/graphql-let/README.md

 #### Supported combination of tools? / Tools x + y don't work!

-The above documentation just works basically, but some of combinations may require more effort.
+The above documentation just works basically, but some of the combinations may require more effort.
 Please vote by creating issues.
-[Sponsering me](https://github.com/sponsors/piglovesyou) is another way to get my attention🍩🍦
+[Sponsoring me](https://github.com/sponsors/piglovesyou) is another way to get my attention🍩🍦

 These are the states/tools for the syntaxes.